 - AA and AAA rechargable batteries (these are now better than they

 - Good smart charger (picture to right is a Powerex version) that can simultaneously charge 1-8 batteries of either AA or AAA.
 See here for a review of other chargers before purchasing one, particularly since he reviews chargers that operate off of DC in addition to AC.

-- A battery tester that actually does the right thing, applies a load and then tells you the remaining charge of the battery
+- A battery tester that actually applies an electrical load to the battery being tested and then tells you the remaining charge of the battery

 - Battery organizers.
 You can get

 them at Amazon, but they are about half the price at the original company (first class shipping is $5.95 and can handle up to 13 ounces in one order so figure out your organizer needs and order at the same time for savings; most of their caddies are 1-2 ounces)

 - Inverter. $105 for 1600 Watt inverter for car (could be smaller, 400